 You can create a space for storing access to online courses, videos, articles, blog posts, instructions, and reports.
-You can start with having everything on Google Drive or go big and create a whole SharePoint Site or internal company portal.

 The platform should be easily managed and accessible, with contributors keeping it updated and clean.
 All the information should be sorted and worked so that every department will have no issues finding things they need.
 Don't forget to add the option to check activity on the platform.
 It will allow you to spot the most active contributors and acknowledge their hard work on time.

 Invite Experts for Knowledge Sharing

 Another excellent tool for knowledge sharing is regular meetups with experienced team members.
 The latter can share their work expertise and answer employees’ questions.
 You can schedule a weekly study hour and share a survey for the team to pick the most relevant topics.
 People who are mainly interested in building websites will appreciate the effort and extra knowledge they get.

 Such a workshop can be organized online, through Zoom or Google Meet, for different people to participate and ask questions in a Q&A session afterward.
 Besides, it can be recorded for future use unless somebody could not make it or added to the knowledge base for newcomers to watch it and learn.

 Such workshops are a win-win situation for you.
 On the one hand, department leaders communicate with employees and get to know them better.
 On the other, they set an excellent example for others to develop further and once took the floor on one of the workshops.

 If you are ready to use internal knowledge sharing within your company, start by implementing the above tips.
 The latter will help you build the right culture of constant knowledge sharing.
 People will share their expertise and educate their colleagues across different departments.